jimburton/sudoku/README.md

       ]
 ```

-Now, a number of assignments follows, which will lead you step-by-step
+Now, a number of assignments follow, leading you step-by-step
 towards an implementation of a Sudoku-solver.

-For most of the problems that follow, one or more `QuickCheck` tests
+`QuickCheck` tests are defined in `Sudoku.hs` to help you to check
-are defined which will help you to check your work.
-You can run a
+your work.
+You can run a test, e.g. `prop_allBlank`, from a `ghci`
-test, e.g. `prop_allBlank`, from a `ghci` session as follows:
+session as follows:

 ```
 Sudoku> quickCheck prop_allBlank